-Class A, A1, A2, E, E1 and E2 Shares shall only be offered for distribution in certain countries and/or to selected distributors, Brokers/Dealers and/or professional investors by invitation.
+Class D1, D2, D3 and D4 Shares shall only be offered for distribution in certain countries and to selected distributors and/or Brokers/Dealers by invitation.

 Class I and IE Shares may only be offered to Institutional Investors as defined from time to time by the guidelines or recommendations of the competent Luxembourg financial supervisory authority (please refer below for the list of qualifying Institutional Investors), in certain limited circumstances, at the discretion of the Management Company and/or its affiliates.